 Step 2: Evaluate the Current Landscape

 This step includes mapping of the conservation estate and impervious surfaces where restoration actions may be difficult if not impossible.
 This step includes spatial models that can help illustrate disturbance patterns (e.g. crop suitability models can illustrate why current row-crop patterns are seen on the landscape).
-Also included is understanding the social, economic, and cultural values of the area in question through formal Human Dimensions science or informally (e.g., set of questions for partners to ask landowners).
+Also included is understanding the social, economic, and cultural values of the area in question through formal or informal (e.g., set of questions for partners to ask landowners) social science methods.

 Step 3: Hypothesize Future Drivers

 This is when the partnership hypothesizes which drivers are likely to be most important for impacting future patterns and processes.
 In this step, it is tempting to make an exhaustive list of everything that could possibly happen in the landscape in the near or distant future.
 However, a complete list of every possible “what-if” scenario will only make matters more confusing.
 Instead, this should be a hypothesis generating step, with potential drivers that may shape the future landscape determined by reasonable extrapolation from current knowledge (e.g., climate change models or industry predictions on expansion of oil and gas development).